pchemguy/spec-kit/templates/decompose/capabilities.md

 1. Interpret the target description and identify the target scope.
 2. Identify the core user capability or capabilities represented by the target scope according to **Core User Capability**.
-3. Inspect the **Non-Functional and Form-Factor Aspect Taxonomy** and extract every explicit or strongly implied **Non-Functional and Form-Factor Aspect** from the target description.
+3. Inspect the **Non-Functional and Form-Factor Aspect Taxonomy** and extract every explicit or strongly implied **Non-Functional and Form-Factor Aspect** present in the target description.
 4. Classify each extracted aspect by:
     - **Taxonomy Category** — one or more matching categories from the taxonomy;
     - **User-Facing Relevance** — `Capability-relevant aspect` / `Cross-cutting constraint` / `Not user-facing or not materially relevant`;
     - **Implementation Separability** — `Implementation workstream` / `Implementation constraint` / `No distinct implementation implication`.
 5. Produce the **Non-Functional and Form-Factor Aspect Classification** table.
-6. Decompose the target scope into a candidate capability anchor set based on the **Rules**.
+6. Decompose the target scope into a candidate capability anchor set based on the **Rules**, including the results of the Non-Functional and Form-Factor Aspect Classification.
 7. Apply the **Core Capability Test** and **Grouping vs. Splitting Test** to every candidate capability anchor.
 8. Perform candidate set **Validation** and revise it until all validation checks pass.
 9. Return the Capability Decomposition Report according to **Capability Decomposition Report Template**.